-The administrative offices and primary classroom facilities of the College of Medicine are located on the main University campus, while clinical training facilities are located at our hospital campuses.
+The administrative offices and primary classroom facilities of the College of Medicine are located on USA's main campus, while clinical training facilities are primarily located at our hospital campuses.
 Numerous buildings used as educational and research facilities are being enhanced to accommodate our expanding programs in education, research and patient care.